ConductorOne/baton-sql/README.md

 building spreadsheets.
 We welcome contributions, and ideas, no matter how small&mdash;our goal is to make identity and permissions sprawl less painful for everyone.
 If you have questions, problems, or ideas: Please open a GitHub Issue!

+Check out [Baton](https://github.com/conductorone/baton) to learn more the project in general.

+See [CONTRIBUTING.md](https://github.com/ConductorOne/baton/blob/main/CONTRIBUTING.md) for more details.